lecram/rover/README.md

   RETURN - open $SHELL on the current directory
    SPACE - open $PAGER with the selected file
-       e - open $EDITOR with the selected file
+       e - open $EDITOR with the selected file o - open $ROVER_OPEN with the selected file
        / - start incremental search (RETURN to finish) f/d/s - toggle file/directory/hidden listing
      n/N - create new file/directory